-The trouble starts when the recruitment bottom feeders cut corners and make concession on their ethics.
+The trouble starts when the recruitment bottom feeders cut corners and make concessions on their ethics.
 This article is about knowing when you are dealing with an unprofessional recruiter, allowing you to filter these out in favor of the top recruiters you should deal with.

-The tell tale signs of a recruitment cowboy:
+The telltale signs of a recruitment cowboy:

-When the recruiter cannot give you the right information about the vacancy (such as salary, tasks, reporting lines), the company and sometimes even about the industry.
-There could obviously be legitimate reasons for this but in general this will be a bad sign.
+When the recruiter cannot give you the right information about the vacancy (such as salary, tasks, reporting lines), the company, and sometimes even about the industry.
+There could obviously be legitimate reasons for this, but in general, this will be a bad sign.
 Bear in mind that a good recruiter would not work a vacancy without this information.

-Contingency (no win, no fee) assignments only
+Contingency (no win, no fee) assignments only:

 This means they have never actually been given the formal instruction to work on behalf of a company (retained search assignment).
-They are instead sending some candidates out to a job with the hope that the client will want to interview.
+They are instead sending some candidates out for a job with the hope that the client will want to interview.
 Unless the client is game, you and the recruiter can do little else than wasting time.

-Only ever speaks with you when they have a role that fits
+Only ever speaks with you when they have a role that fits:

-Not specialized in your field
+Not specialized in your field:

-Focused on salary
+Focused on salary:

-Concentrates on you wages and other cash remuneration as opposed to what should really matter to candidates, e.g. growth, training and promotion opportunities.
+Concentrates on your wages and other cash remuneration as opposed to what should really matter to candidates, e.g. growth, training and promotion opportunities.
 Again, a good recruiter would take a more holistic approach and see what will really make you happy with a new position.

-Liberal with information
+Liberal with information:

 Drops names of your coworkers and managers in order to sound knowledgeable.
-This might impress some but in the end you know they will drop your name on the next call, which you are not likely to appreciate.
+This might impress some, but in the end, you know they will drop your name on the next call, which you are not likely to appreciate.

-Asks YOU for money
+Asks YOU for money:

 You should never have to pay for the services of a recruiter as the client (hiring company) pays the fees.
 If you are asked for money by a recruiter, ask exactly what it is for and then tell them where to stick it.

 Please note that the vast majority of recruiters out there are very professional and work hard on your behalf.
-And believe me when I say they are just as weary of cowboys as you are.
+And believe me when I say they are just as wary of cowboys as you are.